Carlos Dominguez III: Career and businesses

-From 1969 thru 1982, Dominguez managed agriculture-related enterprises ranging from agricultural machinery distribution and 5,000 ha of farmland producing bananas for export, as well as coconuts, cacao, rice, and cattle.
+From 1969 to 1982, Dominguez managed agriculture-related enterprises ranging from the distribution of agricultural machinery to the management of 5,000 hectares (about 12,355 acres) of farmland producing bananas for export, as well as coconuts, cacao, rice, and cattle.

-Dominguez joined the Bank of the Philippine Islands (BPI) in 1983 as President of the BPI Agricultural Development Bank before being invited by President Corazon Aquino to join her administration.
-He assumed the leadership of the Ministry of Natural Resources in 1986 and the Department of Agriculturein 1987 while also serving as Director of the government-owned Land Bank of the Philippines.
+Domínguez joined the Bank of the Philippine Islands (BPI) in 1983 as president of the BPI Agricultural Development Bank.
+He was later invited by President Corazon Aquino to join her administration.
+He served as Minister of Natural Resources (Dec 1986–Jan 1987), then as Minister/Secretary of Environment, Energy and Natural Resources (Jan–Mar 1987), before becoming Secretary of Agriculture in March 1987 while also serving as director of the government-owned Land Bank of the Philippines.

-After leaving government service in 1989, Dominguez entered the tobacco, energy, real estate, retail, hospitality, mining, and copper smelting industries and served as CEO of companies such as the Retail Specialist Inc., Philippine Tobacco Flue-Curing and Redrying Corp., Philippine Associated Smelting and Refining Corp. as well as Halifax Capital Resources Inc. (owner of two four-star hotels in the Philippines).
-He joined the Philippine Airlines in 1993 and served as its Chairman and CEO in the 1990s.
+After leaving government service in 1989, Domínguez entered the tobacco, energy, real estate, retail, hospitality, mining, and copper smelting industries.
+Domínguez served as CEO of companies such as the Retail Specialist Inc., Philippine Tobacco Flue-Curing and Redrying Corp., Philippine Associated Smelting and Refining Corp., as well as Halifax Capital Resources Inc. (owner of two four-star hotels in the Philippines).
+He joined the Philippine Airlines in 1993 and served as Chairman and President/CEO of Philippine Airlines from 1993 to 1995.

-In his long business career after his first stint in government, Dominguez served on the boards of RCBC Capital Corp.
-House of Investments, Shangri-la Plaza Corp., Northern Mindanao Power Corp., Easycall Communications Philippines, Lafayette Philippines, Transnational Diversified Group, Central Azucarera Don Pedro, Roxas Holdings, and United Paragon Mining Corp.
-From 2001 to 2003, he served as Director of Meralco.
+In his long business career after his first stint in government, Domínguez served on the boards of Rizal Commercial Banking Corporation, House of Investments, Shangri-la Plaza Corp, Shangri-la Plaza Corp., Northern Mindanao Power Corp., Easycall Communications Philippines, Lafayette Philippines, Transnational Diversified Group, Central Azucarera Don Pedro, Roxas Holdings, and United Paragon Mining Corp.
+From 2001 to 2003, he served as director of Meralco.

-He was the treasurer of the successful 2016 presidential campaign of Rodrigo Duterte.
+He was the treasurer of the 2016 presidential campaign of Rodrigo Duterte.

-Dominguez III is an Independent director of GT Capital who replaced Pascual Garcia III.
+Dominguez is an independent director of GT Capital, replacing Pascual Garcia III.